SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

          involves the attributes of $ E2 $, then:

          $$ \sigma_{\theta_{1} \wedge \theta_{2}} (E1 \Join_{\theta} E2) \equiv (\sigma_{\theta_{1}} E1) \Join_{\theta} (\sigma_{\theta_{2}} E2)) $$

+         > This equivalence can be derived from rule 1 and 7.1

    8. The projection operation distributes over the theta-join operation under the following conditions.